lapointtravels/lapoint/wp-content/plugins/regenerate-thumbnails/readme.txt

 * You've changed the dimensions of an existing thumbnail size, for example via Settings → Media.
 * You've switched to a new WordPress theme that uses featured images of a different size.

-It also offers the ability to delete old, unused thumbnails as well as update the content of posts to use the new thumbnail sizes.
+It also offers the ability to delete old, unused thumbnails in order to free up server space.

+= In Memory of Alex Mills =

+In February 2019 Alex Mills, the author of this plugin, [passed away](https://alex.blog/2019/02/27/from-alexs-family/).
+He leaves behind a number of plugins which will be maintained by Automattic and members of the WordPress community.
+If this plugin is useful to you please consider donating to the Oregon Health and Science University.
+You can find more information [here](https://alex.blog/2019/03/13/in-memory-of-alex-donation-link-update/).

 = Alternatives =